SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

           * `malicious-activity`.
 Patterns of suspected malicious objects and/or activity.
           * `attribution`.
 Patterns of behavior that indicate attribution to a particular threat actor or campaign.
           * `unknown` (or not set).
 There is not enough information available to determine the threat type.

+      The following attributes are optional:
-       * **actors** (string list) is an optional attribute.
+       * **actors** (string list).
 An identified threat actor such as an individual, organization, or group.
 For example, `actor1`.
 This attribute is frequently used in the s_CrowdStrike source.
+       * **killChain** (string list).
+The various phases an attacker may undertake to achieve their objectives (as [defined by kill_chain_phase in STIX 2.1](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_i4tjv75ce50h)).
+For example, `reconnaissance`.
+This attribute is frequently used in the s_CrowdStrike source.
+Although you can use any kill chain definition and values you want, following are example values based on the standard stages in a kill chain:
+          * `reconnaissance`.
+Researching potential targets.
+          * `weaponization`.
+Creation of malware to be used against an identified target.
+          * `delivery`.
+Infiltration of a target’s network and users.
+          * `exploitation`.
+Taking advantage of the vulnerabilities discovered in previous stages to further infiltrate a target’s network and achieve objectives.
+          * `installation`.
+Install malware and other cyberweapons onto the target network to take control of its systems and exfiltrate valuable data.
+          * `command-and-control`.
+Communication with the installed malware.
+          * `actions-on-objectives`.
+Carrying out cyberattack objectives.

 ### CSV format

 Comma-separated value (CSV) is a standard format for data upload.